All Episodes

 How did we ever get so sidetracked onto the issue that somehow or other getting that money has also something to do with punishing people who are rich?

-And how did we allow a major party of the two party system in the United States of America to be captured by what is essentially a communist notion?
+And how did we allow a major party of the two-party system in the United States of America to be captured by what is essentially a communist notion?

-I don't know, those questions need to be asked too.
+Those questions need to be asked, too.

 Here's Paul in Jensen Beach, Florida.

-Hi Paul, welcome to the Rush Program.
+Welcome to the Rush Program.

-Hey, Roger, how are you doing, buddy?
+How are you doing, buddy?

 Good.

-Nice uh listening to you again after the many years I used to listen to you when I lived in a little place called Solana Beach.
+Nice listening to you again after the many years I used to listen to you when I lived in a little place called Solana Beach.

 Oh, good for you, Paul.